 When the trichomes start looking cloudy, it is time to harvest your marijuana plants.
 It’s best to harvest in the early mornings before plants start photosynthesizing and cycling nutrients from their growth media.
 Harvesting the cannabis plant in its entirety is the most time-efficient method.
 Once the plants are harvested, you can dry whole plants by hanging them up for a time.
 Alternatively, you can trim the buds from the plants and lay these out on drying trays.

 Unique hybrids will reach their flowering stages at different points in time.
 If you plan to grow several different cannabis strains, doing a single harvest may make it simpler to track the seed-to-sales statistics of the different varieties.

 The top colas of your cannabis plants mature sooner because they receive more light exposure.
 Some growers will harvest these first and wait for the lower flowers to develop trichomes before doing a second harvest.
 Per plant, this method is more time intensive.
 However, it places less strain on your drying facilities as there is a more gradual influx of buds going through to this stage of production.
 Another advantage of a double harvest is that a better uniformity of THC concentrations in your harvested buds.

 Develop Your Competitive Cannabis Growing System in Partnership with Prospiant

 Are you eager to join the green rush?
-Partner with experts who have developed their cannabis growing knowledge over decades of first-hand experience.
+Partner with experts who have developed their cannabis growing and consulting business knowledge over decades of first-hand experience.
 Don’t stress about managing multiple suppliers.
 Prospiant is a one-stop shop for your cannabis growing needs.
 With your financial goals in mind, we can tailor a greenhouse or indoor growing facility that suits your business needs.